autowarefoundation/autoware_tools/planning/autoware_static_centerline_generator/README.md

 ### Unsafe Footprints

-Optimized centerlines may present the following hazards.
+Optimized centerline may present the following hazards.
 These can be identified using the `unsafe footprints` marker.

 - When the footprint approaches the vehicle boundary